award

 • Storage yard address and lot number.

-Ask the yard to store the car indoors and tag every access with your lawyer’s contact details.
+Ask the yard to store the car indoors and tag every access with your attorney’s contact details.
 A locked, monitored bay keeps the chain of custody intact.

 Crash-reconstruction engineers and seat-belt specialists will later inspect: